bastien34/cookiecutter_ooo_extension/README.md

 ## Usage
 Let's pretend you want to create an extension including options feature called "fantastic_extension".
-Rather than copying an old project and then editing it to include your numerous settings among which some of them are always get forgotten until the worst possible moment, get cookiecutter_ to do all the work.
+Rather than copying an old project and then editing it to include your numerous settings among which some of them always get forgotten until the worst possible moment, get cookiecutter_ to do all the work.

 First, get Cookiecutter.
 Trust me, it's awesome!